 Flooding: how to prepare before disaster strikes

 You don’t need to live near a body of water to be someone who should learn how to prepare before flooding disaster strikes.
-Eight of the 10 states that experienced the most flood-related disaster declarations throughout the past decade were land-locked1.
-Flooding can be caused by events such as heavy rains and hurricanes, but it can also be caused by melting snow, inadequate drainage systems or failed levees and dams.
+In April 2023 alone, floods hit numerous regions of the US, including land-locked states like Kansas, Tennessee and Colorado.1 Flooding can be caused by events such as heavy rains and hurricanes, but it can also be caused by melting snow, inadequate drainage systems or failed levees and dams.
 To prepare for serious disasters, you must have a plan.
 Here are a few simple things you should do ahead of time:

 1. Build a disaster supplies kit